Tuesday, June 21, 2011

 Anyway, I just wanted to gather some of the info that I use regularly.

-• If you can't get a remote console on the VMs (you get a black screen and a yellow bar in the top stating some sort of MKS error) ensure that port 903 TCP is allowed between the vSphere client and the ESX hosts
+- If you can't get a remote console on the VMs (you get a black screen and a yellow bar in the top stating some sort of MKS error) ensure that port 903 (and 902) TCP is allowed from the vSphere client and to the ESX hosts

 Required ports between ESX and vCenter: